 The report will outline recommendations of additional capabilities needed in the ZSM framework to support Network Digital Twins.

+REC-1: It is recommended that the ZSM framework provides capabilities to integrate the NDT in the MD/E2ESMD.

 Annex A (informative):